Custom Modules

 -

-In the Image URL field, specify the path to the previously built docker image in the format
+In the Image URL field, provide the path to the previously built docker image in the format

 host/user/repo:version